Kouralio/Ngombi/README.md

 # Ngombi
-This is an streaming music player app
+This is a streaming music player app